jagreetdg/Dseized-Bot/README.md

 </div>

-This repository contains all of the code required **NOTE** you may need to download other dependencies which will be mentioned below.
-This bot has many features such as playing songs in multiple servers and making a queue for songs.
+This repository contains all of the code required. **NOTE** you may need to download other dependencies which will be mentioned below.
+This bot has many features such as playing songs in multiple servers and making a queue for songs, playing a Wordle Game, searching for Anime/Manga Info, various custom commands.
 [Discord.py](https://pypi.org/project/discord.py/)

 Make sure you have [**Python**](https://python.org) installed on your computer before continuing.